 The central weakness of our political system right now is the Republican Party

-Category: News & PoliticsVia: flynavy1 • one month ago • 43 comments
+Category: News & PoliticsVia: flynavy1 • 3 months ago • 43 comments

 "The central weakness of our political system right now is the Republican Party"